akhfaern/httpRequests/README.md

 # httpRequests
 Simple Http Requester with some useful features
-- Can take post params from a file
+- You can address a file to a post parameter (which you can make several post requests)
-- Can add cookie params
+- You can add cookie parameters
-- Can filter http response with regular expression
+- You can filter http response result with regular expression

 coded in Delphi 10.3 using Indy Http Client